resonance-cascade/gitpub/README.md

 [![Dependency Status](https://gemnasium.com/bcomnes/gitpub.svg)](https://gemnasium.com/bcomnes/gitpub)

-An experimental publishing tool that takes incoming http requests and turns them into content inside a remote git repository for later consumption by a static site generator running in [gh-pages](https://pages.github.com/) like envronment.
+An experimental publishing tool that takes incoming http requests and turns them into content inside a remote git repository for later consumption by a static site generator running in a [gh-pages](https://pages.github.com/) like envronment.

 ## Currently Working